mscorcia/Natural-Disaster-Analysis/README.md

 <img src="/Images/diaster_db_erd.png" width="700" height="700">

-Note: you will be able to find all database-related information in /data folder .
+Note: you will be able to find all database-related information in the Data folder .

 ### Description ofPreliminary Pre-Processing
-Preliminary data exploration included cleaning the dataframes to remove null values and columns were dropped and excluded from analysis because they had multiple NaN values, duplicated information present in other columns or did not appear to affect temperature or disaster forecasts.
+Preliminary data exploration included cleaning the dataframes to remove null values and drop columns excluded from analysis.
+Columns were dropped if they included  many NaN values, duplicated information present in other columns, or did not appear to affect temperature or disaster forecasts.
 Some of these US_Disaster Table columns dropped include:
 - fema_declaration_string
 - ih_program_declared
 - ia_program_declared